McGill Summer Academy Instructors

 Below you'll find our MSA instructors and their supervisors for each academic stream.

-Professor Armin Yazdani, Supervisor
+Dr. Armin Yazdani, Supervisor

-Armin Yazdani is an Academic Associate with the Office of Science Education and a Professor in the Undergraduate Neuroscience Program at McGill University.
+Armin Yazdani is an Academic Associate with the Office of Science Education and teaches in the Undergraduate Neuroscience Program at McGill University.
 His research focuses on how to use Neuroeducation for improving teaching and learning in science.
 He holds a PhD in Neuroscience from McGill University and MSc in Cellular and Molecular Medicine from University of Ottawa.

 Hilary Sweatman, Instructor